Chaconne in G minor: Music

 A chaconne is characterised by a set of variations on a repeated harmonic progression, typically in a minor key and triple metre.
 Like many early Baroque chaconnes, the Chaconne in G minor features a descending tetrachord, beginning with a four-note segment of the G minor scale.
 This bass line is repeated over fifty times while the violin part goes into increasingly complicated variations on the original theme.
 Though the composition is in the key of G minor, the Dresden manuscript includes only one flat in the key signature, while the E♭ notes are manually indicated throughout, as was common in music manuscripts from the 18th century.
 The violin part changes keys suddenly between variations on several occasions, uncharacteristic of chaconnes from the Baroque era.

 The chaconne form is closely related to the passacaglia, another musical form that was commonly employed during the Baroque era.
-A passacaglia also consists of a set of related variations, but the variations sharing a recurring melody in the bass line, rather than a shared harmonic series for a chaconne.
-While the Chaconne in G minor received its "chaconne" label from its first publication in 1867, some musicologists have suggested that it would more accurately be described as a passacaglia rather than a chaconne, due to its repeated bass line.
+A passacaglia also consists of a set of related variations, but with the variations sharing a recurring melody in the bass line, rather than a shared harmonic series for a chaconne.
+While the Chaconne in G minor received its "chaconne" label from its first publication in 1867, some musicologists have suggested that it would more accurately be described as a passacaglia, due to its repeated bass line.

 Notable performances

 Charlier's arrangement of the chaconne was the first piece of Jascha Heifetz's 1917 American debut at Carnegie Hall, accompanied by Frank L. Sealey on the organ.
 His performance was praised by music critics: Pitts Sanborn wrote that Heifetz played the chaconne "grandly, nobly", and Paul Morris of the New York Herald called it a "vital performance".
 Heifetz continued to perform the chaconne, along with other pieces from his debut, throughout his career.
 According to the musicologist Dario Sarlo, he performed the chaconne 253 times between 1917 and 1956, after which he focused more on chamber music.
 In 1929, he opened 12 out of 29 recitals with the chaconne.
 In 1950, Heifetz recorded the Charlier–Auer edition with the organist Richard Ellsasser; the recording was described in Fanfare as "transcendental virtuosity and soaring nobility of style".

-Other notable violinists who have recorded the chaconne are Zino Francescatti, Sarah Chang, Nathan Milstein, David Oistrakh, and Henryk Szeryng.
+Other notable violinists who have recorded the chaconne are Zino Francescatti, Sarah Chang, Nathan Milstein, David Oistrakh, Ray Chen, and Henryk Szeryng.